 Disclosure: This post may contain affiliate links.
 This means that at no cost to you, we may earn a small commission for qualifying purchases.

-A generator can provide backup power when your home electricity is out or portable power for industrial or recreational use.
+A portable generator can provide backup power when your home electricity is out or portable power for industrial or recreational use.
 It’s not uncommon to see a portable generator used to run power tools at a job site or running appliances and electronics at the RV park when there is a power outage.

-Having a backup generator for home use provides peace of mind and can be a lifesaver for extended power outages in inclement weather.
+Having a backup generator for home use provides peace of mind and can be a lifesaver for an extended power outage in inclement weather.

 - 1 10 Must-Know Generator Safety Tips